 Exam Boards and format:

 Cambridge A Levels may be taken over one or two sittings (AS and AL) both in the UK and internationally.
 Internationally Edexcel AL exams may also be taken over two sittings (known as AS and A2).
-But in the UK, Edexcel and AQA A Level exams must be taken at one sitting which is available only in the summer.
+But in the UK, Edexcel A Level exams must be taken at one sitting which is available only in the summer.

 Applying to an exam centre: